2026 IEOC/an-vision Symposium

 Registration

-The Symposium registration will open early February and is only open to current IEOC members.
+Symposium registration is now open for members, closing May 31st .
 If you are interested in becoming a member in order to attend and/or present, please review the application and dues information located on this site.
-Please be aware that dues will end in May, and the meeting does not allow for walk-up attendees.
-Reduced dues and registration fees are usually available to approved trainees.
-Registration fees vary depending on location and year, these will be announced when registration opens.
+Please be aware that dues applications cannot be accepted after May 24th, and registration closes May 31st.
+The Symposium does not allow for walk-up attendees.
+Reduced dues fees are available to approved trainees, registration fees are priced at a break even rate so a reduced registration fee is not available currently.

-This year we will have an optional add-on reception and equine event provided on-site at the WEC.
+This year we will have an optional add-on group reception and equine competition event provided on-site by the WEC.
 Plan to attend with other IEOC attendees for a fun evening of equine competition, drinks and appetizers.
 More information and a direct registration option will be available by April 1st.
 A separate form and fee will be made available here.

 State of the Art Speaker - Friday